From food waste diagnosis to a holistic urban strategy

 City governments are the best catalysts to tackle food waste.
 By tackling food waste, cities reduce their costs for public administration costs, SMEs and citizens.
 Moreover, reducing food waste might be the most cost-efficient way to reduce greenhouse gas emissions.
 And finally, using high-quality food surplus can feed people in need.

 What can cities do to reduce food waste?

 Cities throughout Europe are already taking creative and innovative action to reduce food waste: from logistical platforms to redistribute food surplus, over public awareness raising campaigns, reducing food waste in school canteens to stimulating innovation and entrepreneurship on food waste.
 However, how can they do this in an effective and efficient way?
 Cities first and foremost need to have a clear idea of where and why food goes to waste in their city.
 On the basis of that, they can co-create an clear strategy to reduce food waste.

-During the webinar, FoodWIN will present a manual on creating food waste strategies.
-Next, EUROCITIES & Milan Urban Food Policy Pact present an overview document of best-practices on fighting food waste throughout Europe.
+During the webinar, FoodWIN presented a manual on creating food waste strategies.
+Next, EUROCITIES & Milan Urban Food Policy Pact presented an overview document of best-practices on fighting food waste throughout Europe.

 Content of the webinar:

 Co-creating a strategy: how, with what stakeholders, content of food waste strategies, from strategy to action, budget, time frame, impact